A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Experiments

-The true power of Algorithm~\ref{alg1} lies in its ability to approximate $\logdet{\matA}$ for sparse $\matA$.
-The exact method --- Cholesky --- can introduce $O(n^2)$ non-zeros during factorization due to fill-in; for many problems, there is insufficient memory to factorize a large but sparse matrix.
-In our first set of experiments, we wanted to show the effect of $m$ on: (1) convergence of $\logdet{\matA}$ and (2) cost of the solution.
+\textbf{Results.} The true power of Algorithm~\ref{alg1a} lies in its ability to approximate $\logdet{\matA}$ for sparse $\matA$.
+The Cholesky factorization can introduce $O(n^2)$ non-zeros during factorization due to fill-in; for many problems, there is insufficient memory to factorize a large, sparse matrix.
+In our first set of experiments, we wanted to show the effect of $m$ on: (1) convergence of $\logdet{\matA}$, and (2) cost of the solution.
 To this end, we generated sparse, diagonally dominant SPD matrices of size $n=10^6$ and varied the sparsity from $0.1\%$ to $1\%$ in increments of $0.25\%$.
-We did not attempt to compute the exact $\logdet{\matA}$ for these synthetic matrices --- our aim was to merely study the speedup with $m$ for different sparsities while $t$ and $p$ were held constant at $\log(4n)$ and $60$ respectively.
+We did not attempt to compute the exact $\logdet{\matA}$ for these synthetic matrices --- our aim was to merely study the speedup with $m$ for different sparsities, while $t$ and $p$ were held constant at $2\log\sqrt{4n}$ and $60$ respectively.
 The results are shown in Figure~\ref{fig:sparse}.
-Panel~\ref{fig:sparse-convergence-m} depicts the convergence of $\logdet{\matA}$ measured as relative error of the current estimate from the final estimate.
+Figure~\ref{fig:sparse-convergence-m} depicts the convergence of $\logdet{\matA}$ measured as a relative error of the current estimate over the final estimate.
 As can be seen --- for well conditioned matrices --- convergence is quick.
-Panel~\ref{fig:sparse-cost-m} shows the relative cost of increasing $m$; here the baseline is $m=1$.
-As can be seen, the additional cost incurred by increasing $m$ is linear when all other parameters are held constant.
+Figure~\ref{fig:sparse-cost-m} shows the relative cost of increasing $m$; here the baseline is $m=1$.
+Therefore, the additional cost incurred by increasing $m$ is linear when all other parameters are held constant.